nyu-devops/lab-flask-tdd/README.md

 ## What's featured in the project?

     * server.py -- the main Service using Python Flask
+    * models.py -- the data model
-    * test_server.py -- test cases using unittest
+    * test_server.py -- test cases against the service
+    * test_pets.py -- test cases against the model
     * ./spec/test_server_spec.py -- test specs using noseOfYeti

 This repo is part of the DevOps course at NYU.